-17. As the framework represents a new programme of work for WHO, there are no universally accepted indicators to measure progress in establishing integrated people-centred health services.
-The Global Health Observatory, the monitoring and evaluation frameworks for universal health coverage and the Sustainable Development Goals, and the Global Reference List of 100 Core Health Indicators - none includes measures of integration or people centeredness.
-As no global consensus exists, the framework proposes a research and development agenda for further development of both novel and currently existing indicators to track overall progress and progress in implementing each proposed strategy.
-This effort will establish global consensus for metrics of these critical, but less frequently measured domains of health care.
+- 18. As the framework represents a new programme of work for WHO, there are no universally utilized indicators to measure progress in establishing integrated people-centred health services.
+The Global Health Observatory, the monitoring and evaluation frameworks for universal health coverage and the Sustainable Development Goals, and the Global Reference List of 100 Core Health Indicators none includes measures of integration or people-centredness.
+Given this situation, the framework proposes performing research and development on indicators to track global progress on integrated people-centred health services.
+This effort will convene international partners to develop appropriate metrics for these critical, but less frequently measured domains of health care. - 19.
+The elaboration of these indicators will facilitate the development of the medium- and long-term goals and targets that are needed to monitor progress in the implementation of the framework at the global, regional and national levels.

-ACTION BY THE EXECUTIVE BOARD
+ACTION BY THE HEALTH ASSEMBLY